ApliCraft/Backend/README.md

 # Backend

-Full backend for the app
+Full backend for the app.

 ## How to setup